Updated: Mar 7

 “What’re you staring so hard at?
 You’re doing that thing again with your fingers when you get antsy—” I said before I looked into the rear view and saw a black Hyundai tailing us at a safe enough distance to prolong alerting our attention.

-“They've been trailing us for about two blocks since we turned around,” he said in response to my sudden realization.
+“They've been trailing us for about two blocks since we got off ‘20,” he said in response to my sudden realization.
 “Take a turn here.”

 “Leno, will everything be alright?”
 I asked now feeling my hands perspire on the steering wheel.